l7mp/mc-wan/demos/01-service-level_SD-WAN_policies/README.md

 ## User Story

-The `payment-secure` HTTP service (port 8000), deployed into cluster-2, serves sensitive data, so the service owner in cluster-2 wants to secure access to this service, by forcing all queries/responses to this service to be sent over the SD-WAN interconnect in the fastest and most secure way.
+The `payment-secure` HTTP service (port 8000), deployed into **cluster2**, serves sensitive data, so the service owner in **cluster2** wants to secure access to this service, by forcing all queries/responses to this service to be sent over the SD-WAN interconnect in the fastest and most secure way.
 At the same time, the
-`payment-insecure` service serves less-sensitive bulk traffic (e.g., logging) , so the corresponding traffic exchange defaults to the Internet.
+`payment-insecure` service serves less-sensitive bulk traffic (*e.g.*, logging) , so the corresponding traffic exchange defaults to the Internet.

 ## Setup